louispotok/louispotok-dot-com/_posts/2013-04-08-foxes-hedgehogs-ted-talks-and-meta-rules-2.md

 Every TED talk, for example, is supposed to contain an insight that changes the way you see the world.
 But I have trouble believing that watching a ton of TED talks is actually making you smarter or, really, better at anything.
 Maybe most TED talks aren&#8217;t good enough, but that only raises more questions: how do you know how to learn about a new topic?
 How do you even pick topics that matter?
 And how do you know when you have learned &#8220;enough&#8221; about a topic?

 If you just trust your intuition my guess is that you will pick out a few fields that you find really interesting (for arbitrary and path-dependent reasons) and then learn a lot about those.
 But then you get stuck in wheel ruts with diminishing marginal returns, but you keep investing mental resources by calling on the same few fields.
-For example, a few of the fields where I spend a lot of mental effort are[2](#footnote_1_111 "Now, I think these are some of the best fields to care about.
+For example, a few of the fields where I spend a lot of mental effort are[^2] ):

+[^2]: Now, I think these are some of the best fields to care about.
 In part this is a cognitive bias: &ldquo;I care about it, so it must be important&rdquo;.
 However I think they are&nbsp;actually&nbsp;important&nbsp;because they&rsquo;re &ldquo;higher level&rdquo; in some sense&ndash;if you want to think clearly, these are good ones to care about.
 But of course I can imagine analogous self-serving arguments for many other interest.
 I care a lot about cooking, and I justify it by saying &ldquo;cooking is an instinctive and primal and important source of pleasure and social bonding&rdquo;.
 But if you have a unique justification for every topic you like, then you haven&rsquo;t gotten anywhere for defining a general helpful rule.
 You&rsquo;ve just decided that you trust your intuition.
-Does that make you comfortable?"){#identifier_1_111.footnote-link.footnote-identifier-link}:
+Does that make you comfortable?

   1. Behavioral economics
   2. Presenting information clearly